gracicot/gracicot.github.io/_posts/2017-07-01-deleted-diagnostic.md

 ) = delete;
 ```

-This will yeild this compiler output:
+This will yield this compiler output:
 ```
 main.cpp: In function 'int main()': main.cpp:47:15: error: use of deleted function 'const char (& add(A, B))[55] [with A = const char*; B = const char*; std::enable_if_t<(! can_add<A, B>::value)>* <anonymous> = 0]'